 Meet your local, private practice IBCLC (International Board Certified Lactation Consultant)

 Schedule a prenatal consultation.
 You will be able to ask individualized questions, share your excitement as well as any fears or concerns you have.
-As you and your IBCLC walk though your complete health history, they will assess your breast/chest anatomy and ask about changes you are experiencing during the pregnancy, go over diet and supplements and discuss what you are wanting your breast/chest feeding journey to look like.
+As you and your IBCLC walk though your complete health history, they will assess your breast anatomy and ask about changes you are experiencing during the pregnancy, go over diet and supplements and discuss what you are wanting your breast/chest feeding journey to look like.
 If you had problems nursing any of your other children, your IBCLC can offer information to hopefully avoid the same struggles from repeating.
 Meeting and connecting with an IBCLC before having your baby makes it much easier to reach out after your baby is born if the need arises.

 Take a prenatal class

 Prenatal classes are offered by Midwives, hospitals and lactation specialists.
-You will want a class that covers the basics of breast/chest feeding and newborn care.
+You will want a class that covers the basics of breastfeeding and newborn care.
 During the class, you will learn about different breastfeeding positions.
 Using a doll, you can give those positions a try.
 You will learn about what to expect during the first days and weeks of nursing a newborn and how to care for them.
 Take a local class so you can connect with and meet other parents who are also expecting.

 Know what’s normal

 Babies eat, pee, poop, sleep and repeat.
 It will be a new rhythm to get used to as a parent.
 Your baby will eat every 1.5 - 3 hours.(1) Sometimes your baby will want to nurse more often.
 Keep your baby close and follow their feeding cues.
 Knowing what to expect and what to look out for helps catch potential problems early on.